-Request to Establish New SLAs for Publication of LGRs
+Request to Establish New SLAs for Publication of Label Generation Ruleset for Internationalized Domain Names

-ICANN, PTI and the CSC worked to develop the new “Process for Amending the IANA Naming Service Level Agreements”.
+The IANA Naming Function Contract specifies a set of Service Level Agreements (SLAs) which PTI must adhere to and which the CSC is empowered to oversee.
+ICANN, PTI and the CSC worked to develop the a new “Process for Amending the IANA Naming Service Level Agreements”.
 The SLA change process provides for how to determine if an SLA should be modified, and the method for doing so with appropriate consultation and agreement levels.
 This process contains safeguards and mechanisms to ensure that due diligence will be followed in making changes to the SLAs.

-None of the requirements in the process for amending IANA Naming SLAs override any obligations within the IANA Naming Functions Contract.
+None of the requirements in the process for amending IANA Naming SLAs overrides any obligations within the IANA Naming Functions Contract.

 Per the SLA change process, “If the CSC and PTI reach a mutual decision to proceed with the SLA change, PTI should draft a change recommendation, which includes an impact analysis that expands with further detail based on their earlier discussions during the “procedure for determining that a SLA needs amending” stage.”
 Following the SLA change process requirement, PTI is providing the following analysis requesting that the PTI, CSC and ICANN agree to establish SLAs for the publication of the IDN tables.